mark-watson/hy-lisp-python-book/manuscript/nlp.md

 # Natural Language Processing

-I have been working in the field of Natural Language Processing (NLP) since 1985 so I 'lived through' the revolutionary change in NLP that have occurred since 2014: Deep Learning results out-classed results from previous symbolic methods.
+I have been working in the field of Natural Language Processing (NLP) since 1985 so I 'lived through' the revolutionary change in NLP that has occurred since 2014: Deep Learning results out-classed results from previous symbolic methods.

 I will not cover older symbolic methods of NLP here, rather I refer you to my previous books [Practical Artificial Intelligence Programming With Java](https://leanpub.com/javaai), [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp), and [Haskell Tutorial and Cookbook](https://leanpub.com/haskell-cookbook) for examples.
 We get better results using Deep Learning (DL) for NLP and the library **spaCy** that we use in this chapter provides near state of the art performance and the authors of **spaCy** frequently update it to use the latest breakthroughs in the field.